marcocolangelo/DrugLikeness-prediction-and-Fragment-analysis/README.md

 ```

 You can modify the flags `deep-search` and `final`.
-- `deep-search` : activates the modality that exploits a BTS for capturing bigger relevant substructures instead of single relevant fragments.
+- `deep-search`: activates the modality that exploits a BTS for capturing bigger relevant substructures instead of single relevant fragments.
-- `final` : performs the predictions on the TMC dataset we uploaded in the repository.
+- `final`: perform the predictions on the TMC dataset we uploaded in the repository.
 -